Poor sleep is often brushed off as a minor inconvenience. Left unchecked, your overall health will begin to suffer

 • Poor sleep can affect everything from your memory to how often you get sick.

-The quality of your sleep is important
+Why the quality of your sleep is important

 Everyone, from children to older adults, need restful, good-quality sleep.
 The quality of your sleep is vital in your daily life.
 It impacts how well you function each day, and in the long run, takes a toll on your cognitive functions and overall wellbeing.